 C-1206-6: Benchmark 5—Job Stability

+The Job Stability meeting may be conducted remotely.
 Refer to VR-SFP 18.9 Benchmark 5: Job Stability for information about the service description, process and procedure, outcomes required for payment, and the fee schedule for Benchmark 5.

 Refer to C-1202-3: Extended Services for information about Extended Services and information about when a VR counselor can purchase Extended Services through Job Skills Training for VR customers who are youth with disabilities.